- Home

 No insurance is truly “just” the premium.
 Here are the real-world costs beyond the sticker price that affect your total spend:

-2. Reimbursement Model Requires Cash Upfront
+1. Reimbursement Model Requires Cash Upfront (For Smaller Claims)

 3. US Coverage Has Reduced Value

-US residents pay the same $45.08/4 weeks as everyone else but get less coverage: only 15 days of home country coverage per 90-day period (vs 30 days for non-US residents) and reduced benefits for care received in the US.
+US residents pay the same $56.28/4 weeks as everyone else but get less coverage: only 15 days of home country coverage per 90-day period (vs 30 days for non-US residents) and reduced benefits for care received in the US.
 If you spend significant time in the US, SafetyWing is supplemental at best.

 4. No Coverage for Travelers 70+

-If you are approaching 70, SafetyWing’s clock is ticking.
+If you’re approaching 70, SafetyWing’s clock is ticking.
 At 70, you age out entirely.
 Plan ahead for alternative coverage — World Nomads covers up to 69 and some local health insurance plans cover older travelers.
 Read our guide to the best travel insurance for travelers over 65 for age-specific options.

 5. Foreign Transaction Fees on Your Card